apache/jackrabbit-oak/oak-run/README.md

     $ java -jar oak-run-*.jar explore /path/to/oak/repository [skip-size-check]

-Syncmaster
+Primary
 -------

-The 'syncmaster' mode starts a TarMK Cold Standby master listening on a TCP/IP port for connecting slaves.
+The 'primary' mode starts a TarMK Cold Standby primary instance (master) listening on a TCP/IP port for connecting slaves.

-    $ java -jar oak-run-*.jar syncmaster [options] /path/to/TarMK
+    $ java -jar oak-run-*.jar primary [options] /path/to/TarMK

 The following options are available:

     --port 8023            - port to listen at --admissible 127.0.0.1 - admissible client IP range or host name --secure               - use secure connections

-Syncslave
+Standby
 -------

-The 'syncslave' mode starts a TarMK Cold Standby slave to  create or update a continous backup from a Cold Standby master.
+The 'standby' mode starts a TarMK Cold Standby standby instance (slave) to create or update a continuous backup from a Cold Standby primary.

-    $ java -jar oak-run-*.jar syncslave [options] /path/to/TarMK
+    $ java -jar oak-run-*.jar standby [options] /path/to/TarMK

 The following options are available:

     --port 8023            - port to connect to
     --host 127.0.0.1       - host to connect to --secure               - use secure connections
-    --interval 5           - schedule the slave to run continously, connecting every n seconds
+    --interval 5           - schedule the slave to run continuously, connecting every n seconds

 Compact
 -------